 Speaking of brushing, you must choose your toothpaste wisely as well.
 Ideally, it should contain fluoride.
 Having said that, your dentist will be in a better position to guide you on which toothpaste you should choose.

 The next important part is flossing.
 However, many people find flossing a tedious job; thus, they end up skipping it altogether.
 Nevertheless, you should floss once a day every day.
 For convenience, you can skip the floss thread and go for more innovative flossing tools available in the market these days.
 You can also consult your dentist about choosing the right brush and flossing tool.

 Swishing oil in your mouth may help to strengthen your teeth, prevent tooth decay, soothe sore gums, and eliminate plaque.
 You can use coconut or olive oil for this purpose.

 Swish a spoonful of your chosen oil in your mouth for 20 to 30 minutes.
 You can consult your dentist about whether this method is right for you, what oil to use, and how to do it properly.

-For adopting healthy teeth cleaning habits at home, ask your dentist to suggest you a good toothpaste and mouthwash.
+For adopting healthy teeth cleaning habits at home, ask your dentist to suggest you a good mouthwash.
 You can also learn about the right method and amount of time for brushing.
 This will ensure that you reach even the deepest crevices of your mouth that are at risk of plaque and tartar build-up if missed.

 Visit Sue Vetter’s Dental Cleaning Specialist in Seattle

 Do not forget to schedule your dental cleaning appointment with us.
-Our smile experts will help you identify what type of professional dental cleaning you need, how often you should get the treatment depending on your oral health status, and answer all related queries.
+Our smile experts will help you identify what type of professional dental cleaning you need, and how often you should get the treatment depending on your oral health status, and answer all related queries.
 They will also guide you on how to manage a good teeth-cleaning routine at home.